Within Close Range: Florida Days – the teen years

 And from it she takes out a full box of Turtles – chocolate and caramel and pecans in a gooey, luscious mound.

 Papa’s favorite.
-And mine.

 In our silent ritual, I smile and thank the bee-hived bookkeeper and choose a turtle from the box, before being pushed by an impatient sibling next in line.

-Permitted back upstairs only after all hands have been inspected, we’re led to Papa’s office, where Jim plays boss with the many-buttoned telephone on the large, leather- topped desk.
+Permitted back upstairs only after all hands have been inspected, we’re led to Papa’s office where Jim plays boss with the many-buttoned telephone on the large, leather- topped desk.
 Until he dials the storefront and annoys the staff and Papa appears with playing cards and store stationary, and a gentle warning.

 Stop fidgeting.